+The Compensation Committee has the authority to directly retain the services of independent consultants and other experts to assist in fulfilling its responsibilities.
 Starting in 2007, based on the recommendation of management, the Compensation Committee engaged W.T.
 Haigh & Company, Inc., or W.T.
 Haigh, as our compensation consultant.
 W.T.
 Haigh was engaged to review all aspects of our executive compensation.
 W.T.
 Haigh's engagement has continued for subsequent years and remains in effect today.
+As described in the CD&A, W.T.
+Haigh assists the Committee in defining the appropriate market of our peer companies for executive compensation and practices and in benchmarking our executive compensation program against the peer group each year.
 We use the information we obtain from W.T.
-Haigh primarily for evaluating our executive compensation practices, including measuring the competitiveness of our practices against a list of peer companies that we develop together with W.T.
-Haigh annually.
+Haigh primarily for evaluating our executive compensation practices, including measuring the competitiveness of our practices.
 We also use information obtained from W.T.
 Haigh to review our cash bonus policy, equity awards, and base salary benchmarks across all levels of the company.
+The Compensation Committee has assessed the independence of W.T.
+Haigh pursuant to SEC rules and the corporate governance rules of The NASDAQ Stock Market and concluded that no conflict of interest exists that would prevent W.T.
+Haigh from independently representing the Compensation Committee.